jarun/nnn/README.md

     export NNN_COPIER="/home/vaio/copier.sh"

 Start nnn and use `^K` to copy the absolute path (from `/`) of the file under the cursor to clipboard.

+#### file copy, move, delete

+nnn doesn't support file copy, move, delete inherently.
+However, it simplifies the workflow:

+1. copy the absolute path to a file by invoking the file path copier (`^K`)
+2. spawn a shell in the current directory (`!`)
+3. while typing the desired command, copy the file path (usually `^-Shift-V`)

 #### boost chdir prompt